craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/book-report-principles-life-and-work-by-ray-dalio.md

 Dalio explicitly writes that he doesn’t mind if readers skip this part, but it sets up the heart of the book well.
 For me, books meant to teach something don’t sink in as well without enough of the experience needed to drive the lesson home.

 The story of 12 year old Ray reading free annual reports from Fortune magazine jumped out.
-It reminded me of being around the same age and sitting and reading the MS-DOS 5.0 manual cover to cover.
+It reminded me of being around the same age and reading the MS-DOS 5.0 manual cover to cover.

 The arc of this section weaves his life story through all the major financial events of the last 50 years as of the book's publishing in 2017.
 Ray explains in context how his and Bridgewater’s approach developed and adapted over time.
 The narrative is as good as most autobiographies I've read.
 It sparked my interest in how [“the economic machine”](https://www.youtube.com/watch?v=PHe0bXAIuk0) as he refers to it works.[^1]

 [^1]: It has been fascinating and at times nerve wracking to read his [writing about what is happening now](https://www.linkedin.com/in/raydalio/detail/recent-activity/posts/) during Covid-19 times after processing this book.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PHe0bXAIuk0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Dalio had a very public, humbling failure in the early 80s.
 But, he adjusted, rebuilt, and improved.
 Bridgewater navigated the 2008 financial crisis well for themselves and clients.
 He became a billionaire many times over.
 His team even ended up informing financial policy in the US and EU in recent years.